Greg Ostertag: Texas Legends (2011–2012)

 In December 2011, Ostertag returned to professional basketball.
 He signed with the Texas Legends of the NBA Development League.
 However, after playing 10 games with the Legends, he ended his comeback due to knee injury.

 Off the court

 In 2002, Ostertag donated a kidney to save the life of his sister Amy (Hall) Ostertag, who was dying of complications from type 1 diabetes; upon his return he became the first player in NBA history to play after donating an organ.
 He has since been an advocate of organ donation.

 Ostertag lives on a small cattle farm in Mount Vernon, Texas with his wife Shannon.
-They have one child, daughter Charlestynn (born in 2013).
-Ostertag also has three children from a previous marriage, son Cody (born in 1993), daughter Bailey (born in 1997), and daughter Shelby (born in 1999).
+They have a daughter, Charlestynn (born 2013).
+Ostertag also has three children from a previous marriage, son Cody (born 1993), daughter Bailey (born 1997), and daughter Shelby (born 1999).

-Ostertag is the co-founder of The Ostertag Group, an umbrella company that owns and operates ML Edwards & Co, Watermelon Mills Coffeehouse, and Ostertag Construction.
-Ostertag is also a licensed Realtor® with Century 21 Harvey Properties.
+Ostertag is the co-founder of The Ostertag Group, an umbrella company that owns and operates Tag's Hometown Bar & Grill and Ostertag Construction.
+Ostertag is also a licensed realtor with Century 21 Harvey Properties.